 Edward became a committed environmental activist as a result of sailing around the world in the Clipper Yacht race, realising how very small and delicate our planet is.

-He is deeply committed to the fight, at all levels, to ensure that current and future generations can live in peace and with social justice on a healthy and hospitable planet.
+He is deeply committed to the fight, at all levels, to ensure that current and future generations can live in peace and social justice on a healthy and hospitable planet.

 Building Sustainable Communities: The Railway Arms